When I began creating the list of top best finance courses in India, I thought of keeping the big daddy i.e., the MBA in Finance out of the list.

 A Cost and Management Accountant (CMA) is a person who performs services that involve accounting for the cost of manufacturing an item, pricing the goods and services produced verification or certification of taxation, especially concerning indirect taxation.

 Unlike pure accounting professionals say, chartered accountants, the demand for a cost accountant is a cross-organization phenomenon.

 The marketing department needs you in preparing quotations for tender responses; the production department needs you to make better decisions on a profitable product mix, the purchasing department wouldn’t move without the cost accountants advice for taking the make or buy decisions and in top management, you play a critical role in identifying business risks and their mitigation.

 To use a cricket analogy, you would be the all-rounder in the team.

 The course was a result of the Company Secretaries Act 1980.

 The Company Secretary is primarily the mediator between the management and the organization’s board of directors.

 Company secretaries are involved in creating policies for the company, maintaining legal records, taking care of public issues, managing mergers and acquisitions related activities.

-Additionally they liaise as agents of the company while negotiating with a number of government authorities.
+Additionally, they liaise as agents of the company while negotiating with several government authorities.